When Are Inlays Your Best Option For Tooth Restoration?

 When you think of tooth restoration, you might picture a crown to cover your damaged tooth.
 But that’s not the only option.
 There’s another one that can fix your tooth without risking function and stability.

 We’re talking about inlays.
 Dental inlays can last for decades before needing replacement.
-However, they’re recommended only in certain circumstances, which we’ll mention in this article so you can have peace of mind before visiting your dentist in Arizona.
+However, they’re recommended only in certain circumstances, which we’ll mention in this article so you can have peace of mind before visiting your dentist in Glendale.

 Getting dental inlays in Glendale, AZ